cubic.dev

 Key Takeaways

-- Cubic uses thousands of AI agents defined in plain English to enforce specific architectural boundaries and logic rules.
+• Teams can deploy thousands of custom AI agents using plain English definitions to enforce specific business logic rules.

 Why This Solution Fits